maximilianh/crisporWebsite/README.md

     cd /var/www/html/
     git clone https://github.com/maximilianh/crisporWebsite

+Use the sample genomes and jobs databases for a start:

+    mv jobs.db.sample jobs.db
+    mv genomes.sample genomes

 By default, the jobs database is a SQlite file.
 The Apache user has to be able to write to it so let us create it now:

     ./crispor.cgi --clear